William Yalden: Outside cricket

 Yalden was a licensed victualler and the landlord of the Walnut Tree inn at Chertsey, (Note: The inn was later renamed The Cricketers.
 It stood at Chertsey Bridge.) although he also worked as a cobbler and shoemaker at various points.
 He was a member of the local cricket club and managed the nearby Laleham Burway ground.
-He was born either in Chertsey or nearby Ripley in around 1740 (Note: According to genealogical research by John Attfield, Yalden was probably baptised at Send near Woking in 1742.
+He was born either in Chertsey or nearby Ripley around 1740 (Note: According to genealogical research by John Attfield, Yalden was probably baptised at Send near Woking in 1742.
 His burial records indicate that he was 80 when he was buried in January 1824.) and married Sarah Green in 1770.
-The couple had at least one child, a son named John born in 1776.
+The couple had at least one child, a son named John, born in 1776.
 Yalden died at Chertsey and was buried there in January 1824.